Photon surfaces extensions for dynamical gravitational collapse: Photon surfaces in dust collapse

 In view of the above, and recalling that

 we only have to check that $t_\xi(x_b)<t_0$.
 Using \eqref{eq:t0} we obtain that this condition is satisfied in a right neighborhood of $x=0$ if and only if $n=1,2$ or $n=3$ and $a>(2/3)^{3/2}$.
-Therefore the mass profiles ensuring a central naked singularity also imply that the photon surface extends up to the central singularity, but it is insufficient to cover it.
+Therefore, the mass profiles ensuring a central naked singularity also imply that the photon surface extends up to the central singularity, but it is insufficient to cover it.

-The situation described here is represented in Figures \ref{fig:2} and \ref{fig:3}, where the parameters are set in order to have a naked central singularity.
+The situation described here is represented in Figures \ref{fig:2} and \ref{fig:3}, where the parameters are set to produce a naked central singularity.

-The curve $t_\xi(x)$ is a supersolution of \eqref{eq:nullradial} and $x_b$ chosen such that $t_0\in]t_\xi(x_b),t_h(x_b)[$.
-The solution of \eqref{eq:nullradial} can be extended back for $x<x_b$: it cannot cross neither the subsolution $t_h(x)$ from below nor the supersolution $t_\xi(x)$ from above, then it must extend up to the central singularity $(x=0,t=1)$.
+The curve $t_\xi(x)$ is a supersolution of \eqref{eq:nullradial} and $x_b$ is chosen such that $t_0\in]t_\xi(x_b),t_h(x_b)[$.
+The solution of \eqref{eq:nullradial} can be extended back for $x<x_b$: it cannot cross the subsolution $t_h(x)$ from below nor the supersolution $t_\xi(x)$ from above and then it must extend up to the central singularity $(x=0,t=1)$.

-Conversely, when $n>3$ or $n=3$ with a sufficiently small $a$, resulting in a covered central singularity, the photon surface will extend back to the regular center, see Figure \ref{fig:4}.
+Conversely, when $n>3$ or $n=3$ with $a$ sufficiently small, resulting in a covered central singularity, the photon surface will extend back to the regular center, see Figure \ref{fig:4}.

-If it were to reach the central singularity, it would be a null radial geodesic escaping the central singularity, violating the conditions as the central singularity itself is trapped in this context.
+If it were to reach the central singularity, it would represent a null radial geodesic escaping the central singularity, violating the condition that the central singularity itself is trapped in this context.